HaoliangYou/guide-for-sdk-installation/README.md

 Ensure that you have changed the default editor away from vim to  to Notepad.
 Be sure you tick the checkbox to allow Git to be used from 3rd-party software.
 You are supposed to check the box "Checkout as is, commit as-is".
 Then be sure to select "Use Windows'default console window", and tick the "Enable experimental support for pseudo consoles" checkbox when installing the Git.

 ![a](https://github.com/HaoliangYou/guide-for-sdk-installation/blob/main/5.png)

 2. Getthing the SDK and examples
 Create the log in C:\Users\10233\Downloads for myself.
 Input the following code in the Terminal of the PC.

 ![a](https://github.com/HaoliangYou/guide-for-sdk-installation/blob/main/6.png)

 You will get the result as the following pic if it works well.

 ![a](https://github.com/HaoliangYou/guide-for-sdk-installation/blob/main/7.png)

 3. Building "Hello World" from the Command Line
 Open a Developer Command Prompt window from the Windows Menu.
 Select Windows->Visual Studio 2022 -> Developer Command Prompt for VS 2022
 After that, set the path as the following pictures:

 ![a](https://github.com/HaoliangYou/guide-for-sdk-installation/blob/main/8.png)

 Then, close your current Command Prompt window and open again.
 Set the environment variables as the following pic.

 ![a](https://github.com/HaoliangYou/guide-for-sdk-installation/blob/main/9.png)

 You will get the result like the following pic if you build successfully.

 ![a](https://github.com/HaoliangYou/guide-for-sdk-installation/blob/main/10.png)

-4.Building "Hello World" from Visual Studio Code First, install Visual Studio Code and build your projects inside the that environment rather than from the command line Select Windows -> Visual Studio 2022 -> Developer Command Prompt for VS2022 from the menu and type C:> code to open the Visual Studio Code with all the correct environment variables
+4.Building "Hello World" from Visual Studio Code First, install Visual Studio Code and build your projects inside the that environment rather than from the command line Select Windows -> Visual Studio 2022 -> Developer Command Prompt for VS2022 from the menu and type C:> code to open the Visual Studio Code with all the correct environment variables.
 Then install the CMake Tools extension.
 Click the "Add Item" and set  PICO_SDK_PATH as ....\pico-sdk.
 You are also supposed to find "Cmake: Generator" and type in "NMake Makefiles".
 Finally, you can have a try to build it.